HarshineeSriram/Image-Content-Filtration/README.md

 ## Overview of the architecture

-The core of this deep-learning based tool is its pretrained model - MobileNet V1.
+The core of this deep-learning-based tool is its pre-trained model - MobileNet V1.
 The heart of the MobileNet V1 model is its usage of depth-wise separable convolutions instead of the traditional computationally expensive CNN-based operations.
 These split the scanning